-Easily walkable from Grandma Kaew's, this small temple felt well loved and used by the locals.
-The large seated Buddha was undergoing a new golden spray paint when we visited.
+Easily walkable from Grandma Kaew's, this small temple felt well-loved and used by the locals.
+The giant seated Buddha was undergoing a new golden spray tan (paint) when we visited.

 8. Jet Yod Road

-Pick a spot for a pre dinner beer or cocktail and watch the world go by.
-Jet Yod Road is the perfect place with a number of bars and cafes.
+Pick a spot for a pre-dinner beer or cocktail and watch the world go by.
+Jet Yod Road is the perfect place with several bars and cafes.

 9. Clock Tower